 - Will a vaccine be required for all campers and staff?

 We are somewhat more hopeful that staff members, as “childcare providers”, will be eligible for one of the earlier vaccine distribution phases.
-If that is the case, we may require staff to receive the vaccine before arriving at camp.
+We are strongly encouraging, not requiring, all staff to get vaccinated prior to camp arrival.

 - What if someone in my family is immunocompromised?